 All motorized boats must follow registration instructions and also obtain a Virginia certificate of title.

 Exemptions from Boat Registration and Titling in Virginia

 If you are asked, “Is your boat exempt from registration in Virginia?” you should know that if your boat has an engine of any sort, it must be registered.
 Typical exemptions from registration include include canoes, rowboats or kayaks powered only by oars or paddles and vessels used only on private ponds and other private waterways.
 The list of which boats are exempt from registration in Virginia also extends to boats with valid out-of-state or foreign registrations that are not used or kept in Virginia for more than 90 consecutive days.

 Boat insurance rates in VA are on par with those in neighboring states, and many boaters purchase coverage instead of taking on the inherent risks of boating without the backing of solid insurance protection.
 However, obtaining boat insurance quotes in Virginia are not required by law in order to operate a boat.
 Insurance programs are seen as a wise investment because they can replace or repair vessels that have been wrecked or stolen.

 Virginia Boat Registration Fees

-“How much does it cost to register a boat in Virginia?” is a question many The state has a simple fee schedule with the boat registration fees in Virginia based on the length of the vessel being registered.
+“How much does it cost to register a boat in Virginia?” is a question many boaters may ask.
+The state has a simple fee schedule with the boat registration fees in Virginia based on the length of the vessel being registered.
 Your registration cost in Virginia covers a registration period three years in length.